MarkMburu/web-based-classifier/README.md

  ## Tasks
  - Train and validate models and develop a machine learning pipeline for deployment.
  - Build a basic HTML front-end with an input file for independent variables.
- - Build a back-end of the web application using a Flask Framework.
+ - Build a back-end of the web application using a express Framework.
  - Deploy the web app on Heroku.
 Once deployed, it will become publicly available and can be accessed via Web URL.

  ### Task 1 — Model Training and Validation.